-Included in our subsoiler category are moledrainers, these imensley popular machines are specificly designed to create a subsurface drainage channel.
+Included in our subsoiler category are mole drainers, these immensely popular machines are specifically designed to create a subsurface drainage channel.
 Thus improving the soil drainage and connecting land drains in the field.
-Mole ploughing genrally has to be carried out after harvest and before drilling, in about a two month window.
+Mole ploughing generally has to be carried out after harvest and before drilling, in about a two-month window.
 The most important part of mole ploughing is ensuring that the soil is not too wet nor too dry.
 The soil needs to hold the shape that the mole has created, if it’s too wet it could fold in behind the mole and if it’s too dry it will crumble.
-Clay soils like those here at Gaydon Farm tend to be the one that need the most help with drainage so benefit most from mole ploughing.
+Clay soils like those here at Gaydon Farm tend to be the one that needs the most help with drainage so benefit most from mole ploughing.

-Ellis Machinery have a range of subsoilers in stock from 2 leg to mightly 8 leg machines, from manufacturers such as:
+Ellis Machinery has a range of subsoilers in stock from 2 legs to mightly 8 leg machines, from manufacturers such as:

 As one of the nation’s leading suppliers to the agricultural industry, with more than 25 years’ experience, we have the knowledge to help you get the best deal.
 Our 6-Acre site has hundreds of machines in stock.
 We’re conveniently located in central England.